Archmere Academy: Architecture

 The Patio, one of the buildings of Archmere Academy, was built between 1916 and 1918 and was originally used as the country estate of John J. Raskob and his wife.
 Raskob was a financier, the developer of the Empire State Building, and a previous chairman for the Democratic National Committee.
 The name "Archmere" was given to the estate because of the natural arch of the trees formed over the Delaware River vista.
 The original building that Raskob constructed, also known as the Patio, was placed on the National Register of Historic Places in 2007.
 In 2009, the Delaware Public Archives dedicated Archmere Academy with a historical marker.

 Academics

-Archmere students are required to take courses in a variety of areas, including eight semesters of English, seven semesters of religion, and six semesters of mathematics, foreign language, history, and the sciences.
-Choices for elective classes include art, yearbook (which meets during class time), band, chorus, and computer courses.

-Archmere offers a large number of AP courses, including Spanish, French, statistics, calculus (both AB and BC), physics, chemistry, biology, environmental science, art portfolio in 2-D and 3-D, computer science, English, composition, US history, European history, and world history.
+Archmere offers a large number of AP courses, including Spanish, French, statistics, calculus (both AB and BC), physics, chemistry, biology, environmental science, art portfolio in 2-D and 3-D, computer science, English composition, US history, European history, and world history.